Which Parent Pays for College Expenses After an Illinois Divorce?

 Illinois law uses the present costs of tuition, fees, and housing at the University of Illinois, Champaign / Urbana to set the maximum amount of money a parent can be required to contribute to their child’s college education.
 The parents’ obligation terminates if the child does not maintain at least a “C” average or turns 23 years old.
 Upon good cause, such as the child’s medical problems or military service, the parent’s obligation may be extended until the child’s 25th birthday.

 Contact a Kane County Child Support Lawyer

-If you are unmarried, divorced, or considering divorce, contact Shaw Family Law, P.C. for help with issues related to child support, the allocation of college expenses, and much more.
+If you are unmarried, divorced, or considering divorce, contact Shaw Sanders, P.C. for help with issues related to child support, the allocation of college expenses, and much more.
 Schedule a cost-free, confidential consultation with a knowledgeable St. Charles family law attorney by calling our office at 630-584-5550 today.